tony0620emma/kodo-c/docs/source/including_kodo.rst

 First, create a new project using the Android Studio wizard.

-Now add the path to the android NDK to local.properties
+Now add the path to the Android NDK to local.properties

 Right click in the Project panel and go into the menu New -> Folder -> JNI Folder

-This will create a folder called C in the project panel (note: the actual name of this folder in the filesystem is jni).
+This will create a folder called C in the project panel (note: the actual name of this folder in the filesystem is ``jni``).

-Go to this newly generated directory and use javah to generate the jni headers, using the following command::
+Go to this newly generated directory and use ``javah`` to generate the jni headers, using the following command::

     javah -cp {android-sdk}/platforms/android-16/android.jar:../java {class}